manthanank/ng-pagination/projects/ng-pagination/README.md

-# Ng Pagination Library
+# Ng Pagination

-This is a simple pagination library for Angular 2+ applications.
-It is a simple component that can be used to paginate any list of items.
+This is a simple pagination library for Angular applications.

 ## Installation